dnilasor/outreach/target-personas.md

 ## Solutions Explorer

 I research and develop hands-on projects and solutions using open source tools as part of my developer relations or advocacy role.
-I have a strong connection to the technical implementation and business application of the projects because of my work with stakeholders from different companies.
+While building solutions, I develop a deep understanding of the pros and cons of different tools/platforms.
+I have a strong connection to the technical implementation and business application of the projects because of my work with stakeholders from different companies, and make solution recommendations to my customers.
 I have awareness of many projects and may contribute and engage heavily in those I'm passionate about, but I also need to maintain a broad knee-deep familiarity with a variety of tools and platforms.

-Does the research to build the solution and needs to look at the pros/cons of everything .
-Makes recommendations to customers.

 My job title could be:
 - Developer Advocate
-- Developer Relations
+- Developer Relations Engineer
+- Developer Evangelist
+- Technical Marketer